fyw1999/LCSD/README.md

     ```
 * Datasets

-First build the resources folder used by the code.
+&nbsp;&nbsp;&nbsp;&nbsp;First build the resources folder used by the code.
 The folder organization is illustrated below:

 ```
 $resources/